sablier-labs/docs/docs/concepts/flow/01-overview.md

 ### Snapshot debt and Snapshot time

-A snapshot is an event during which snapshot debt and snapshot time of a Flow stream are updated. **Snapshot debt** is the debt accumulated since the previous snapshot.
+A snapshot is an event during which snapshot debt and snapshot time of a Flow stream are updated. **Snapshot debt** is the debt accumulated until the previous snapshot.
 The UNIX timestamp at which snapshot debt is updated is called **Snapshot time**.

 At snapshot, the following operations are taking place: